srdlj/dupels/README.md

 ### Pull Requests

-1. Fork the repository and clone it locally.

-2. Create a new branch for your change.
+1. Create a new branch for your change.
+Label it `/feature/<your_username>/<brief_feature_name>`

-3. Make your changes with clear, atomic commits.
+2. Make your changes with clear, atomic commits.

-4. Write tests and update documentation as needed.
+3. Write tests and update documentation as needed.

-5. Submit a pull request with a clear title and description.
+4. Submit a pull request with a clear title and description.

-6. Ensure all CI tests pass before requesting review.
+5. Ensure all CI tests pass before requesting review.

+#### Criteria for Review

+- Breaking changes must be documented in the PR description.

+- Code needs to be readable.

+- Code should have helpful docstrings when applicable.

 ## Development Set Up